 We found an easier place to cross other than what’s listed/detailed on the SP page for Pierre Lakes.
-We did indeed find the ‘log-bridge’ that is mentioned but it just looked to rickety to cross, more than likely due to time and weather.
-Though I'm sure it would still work especially if the water level is high (high snow year).
+We did indeed find the ‘log-bridge’ that is mentioned but it looked too rickety to cross, more than likely due to and weather and snow melt.

-We continued on up the trail for perhaps another 30ft. or so to a flat and open area near the creek.
+Continue up the trail for perhaps another 30' or so to a flat and open area near the creek.
 Take your shoes off and wade through the water.
 This open area is about 2.9 miles from the trailhead.
 A primitive trail starts almost immediately to the left and angles in the proper direction.

 Another 4.5 miles, give or take, will deposit you into Pierre Lakes Basin.
 The trail is semi-primitive but cairned surprisingly well as it winds up Bear Creek (in my opinion, an Elk Range gem!).
 There are no formal campsites but some good spots exist much lower down not far from the top of Bear Creek Waterfall.
 They'll be on the right side.
 Look for the fire rings.

-Look at Kane’s page for the approach.
+Kane has a great page that details the approach.
 Pierre Lakes Approach.